Salimah Aga Khan: Early life

-Princess Salimah was born at New Delhi, British India, as Sarah Frances Croker Poole.
-She is the daughter of Lieutenant-Colonel Arthur Edward Croker Poole and his wife, Jean Margaret Watson.
+Salimah was born at New Delhi, British India, as Sarah Frances Croker Poole.
+She is the daughter of Lieutenant-Colonel Arthur Eric Croker Poole and his wife, Jean Margaret Watson.
 She was one of the last generation of debutantes to be presented to the Queen, in 1958.

 She married, firstly, Lord James Charles Crichton-Stuart, son of John Crichton-Stuart, 5th Marquess of Bute and Lady Eileen Beatrice Forbes, on 25 June 1959.
 She and Lord James Charles Crichton-Stuart were divorced in 1968.

-She married, secondly, Prince Karim Aga Khan IV, son of Prince Aly Khan and Hon.
-Princess Taj-ud-dawlah Aga Khan, in 1969.

-During her marriage to the Aga Khan, her official name was Her Highness The Begum Aga Khan, although she remained informally known as Sally.
-Following their divorce in 1995, she kept the title of "Princess" (but losing the style "Highness").
+She married, secondly, Karim al-Husseini, son of Aly Khan and Taj-ud-dawlah Aga Khan, in 1969.
+During her marriage to Karim, her official name was Begum Aga Khan, although she remained informally known as Sally.